 b) Stunning devices designed specifically to stun or immobilize, including:

-c) Objects with sharp points or sharp edges capable of being used to cause serious injury, including: items designed for chopping, such as axes, hatchets and cleavers;
+c) Objects with sharp points or sharp edges capable of being used to cause serious injury, including:

 d) Workers’ tools capable of being used either to cause serious injury or to threaten the safety of aircraft, including: